 Climate change continues to attract considerable public, governmental and scientific attention.
-As a result, various proposals have been made at the international, national, regional and state levels of government to monitor and limit emissions of greenhouse gases (GHG).
+As a result, various proposals have been made and could continue to be made at the international, national, regional and state levels of government to monitor and limit emissions of greenhouse gases (GHG).
 Consequently, legislation and regulatory programs to reduce emissions of greenhouse gases could have an adverse effect on Byron's business, financial condition and results of operations.

-While the United States of America Congress has not taken any legislative action to reduce emissions, such as electric power plants, or major producers of fuels, such as refineries and gas processing plants, to acquire and surrender emission allowances.
+While the United States of America Congress has not taken any legislative action to reduce emissions of GHGs, many US states have established GHG cap and trade programs.
+Most of these cap and trade programs work by requiring major sources of emissions, such as electric power plants, or major producers of fuels, such as refineries and gas processing plants, to acquire and surrender emission allowances.
 The number of allowances available for purchase is reduced each year in an effort to achieve the overall GHG emission reduction goal.